-The following table provides an overview of the lease terms of farms owned by us in our portfolio as of the date of this offering circular.
+The average interest rate for our mortgage loan investments is 5.48%.
+The following table provides an overview of the mortgage loan investments made by us and held as assets in our portfolio as of the date of this offering circular.